Before I begin to delve into “Why every business should have a brand”, a little personal case study:

 - Planned actions

-These are the things that define who you are.
+These are the things that define who you are as a business.
 Values should be steadfast and long-term if your customers are going to learn to trust them.
-It could be that you are mindful of the environment in all you do, perhaps you strive to support people in hard to access areas, maybe it is important that your business is always affordable.
-Whatever it is it has to be authentic and true.
+It could be that you are mindful of the environment in all you do, perhaps you strive to support people in hard to access areas, or maybe it is important that your business is always affordable.
+Whatever it is, it has to be authentic and true.
 Don’t be tempted into buzzwords or things you think you “should” be.
 Think of your values as the foundation blocks of everything you do.
 They are what you will become known for – your “brand essence” – and are the basis of your reputation.
-All of your actions as a business will uphold them, reinforce them and allow you build trust.
+All of your actions as a business should uphold them, reinforce them and reflect them and to allow you build trust with your audience.

 Business goals / targets

-These are the things you want to do.
-In my dad’s case; provide electrical services of a type that gains a loyal customer base, so that he can sail through to retirement without worrying about “the next job”.
+These are the things you want to achieve.
+In my dad’s case; provide reliable and fairly priced electrical services, of a type that gains a loyal customer base that enables him to sail through to retirement without worrying about “the next job”.
 My dad’s example is quite a straightforward one, but you might have long-term and short-term goals as well as the overall “ideal” outcome of your efforts.
 Write them all down and you will have the target for your strategy.

 Everything you do as a business should uphold your values and drive you closer to your goals.
 Bringing the two together in everything you do will be your brand strategy in action.
-Having your goals and values defined will help you to be consistent in your messages and interactions and present you as a united business.
-Whether you’re one person or 1000+ employees, you will all be inhabiting the same idealogy.
-You are now also able to make a plan!
-What are you going to make sure you do to achieve your goals?
+Your messaging will be consistent and on point, your activities will have focus, and your customers will know exactly what to expect from you.
+Put time aside once in a while to make a plan of intentional actions for your business.
+What activities can you do to make sure you do to achieve your goals?
 And how will you make sure you always have your values at the very heart?

-Once you have a brand strategy, you might want to think about things such as a logo, a refocused website, and other bits and pieces that can really bring a great brand strategy to life and push things to the next level.
-If you feel you would like to discuss any creative branding services with me – why not get in touch?
+Once you have a brand strategy, you might want to think about things such as a visual identity that reflects your values, a refocused website, and other bits and pieces that can really bring a great brand strategy to life.